About a year and a half ago, while deep in the throes of a long and unrelenting episode of depression, I shot this self-portrait:

 It’s called Stigmata (Depression/Anxiety), and it’s one of my favourite photographs I’ve ever shot.
 Juxtaposing mental illness with religious iconography is interesting to me, positioning myself as a martyr is interesting to me– so much so that I revisited this concept recently:

 Only this time, my stigmata are PTSD and insomnia.
 I’m currently experiencing the worst episode of insomnia I’ve ever had, and this is after a lifetime of sleep disorder.
 Suffering continues but manifests in new ways.
-And I can still choose to place myself in the role of a martyr if I so choose.
+And I can still place myself in the role of a martyr if I so choose.